scribeGriff/ConvoLab/README.md

 - `stepseq()` - creates a step sequence
 - `shiftseq()` - shifts a sequence
 - `foldseq()` - folds (ie, reverses) a sequence
+- `addseqs()` - adds sequences that are of differing lengths and/or have position information
+- `multseqs()` - multiplies sequences that are of differing lengths and/or have position information
+- `evenodd()` - decompose a sequence into its even and odd components.

 ----------